 The Navy would allow OHV use to continue on the DVTA under Alternatives 1, 2, and 3.
-The Navy is also allowing structured OHV use (e.g., when used as part of special events and formally scheduled races) on all of the Bravo ranges under Alternatives 2 and 3.
+The Navy would also allow structured OHV use (e.g., when used as part of special events and formally scheduled races) on all of the Bravo ranges under Alternatives 2 and 3.